cyrilpawelko/m5panel/README.md

 This is a preliminary release of using a [m5paper](https://m5stack.com/products/m5paper-esp32-development-kit-960x540-4-7-eink-display-235-ppi) as an automation panel for OpenHAB.

 I want it to be as simple as possible : it queries OpenHAB items through REST API, so much of the configuration will be on the OpenHAB side.
 I don't want "yet another interface to configure with its cryptic syntax".

-The advanced configuration mode still has to be defined (probably through a custom sitemap).

-Actually, it just displays the 6 specified OpenHAB item's Label and Status, and refreshes every twenty seconds.
+Actually, it just displays the 6 specified OpenHAB item's Label and Status.
 While the is no power optimizations, it can already run several hours on battery.

 It has been tested with OpenHAB 2.5 and 3.0